earacena/realtime-chat-frontend/README.md

 # realtime-chat-frontend

 ## Description
 The frontend of a realtime chat web application written in Typescript.
+Deployed live [here]().

+The backend repository of this project can be found [here](https://github.com/earacena/forum-app-backend).

 ### Technologies
   * Typescript